-The Dragon's Blood is harvested from different tree families (Dracaena, Croton, Daemonorops, Calamus, Rotang and Pterocarpus), but true quality is obtained from the Dracaena tree family.
-The highest quality Dragon's Blood in the world comes from the Dracaena Cinnabari trees that grow only on the Island of Socotra (Yemen) in the Arabian Sea.
+The Dragon's Blood is harvested from different tree families (Dracaena, Croton, Daemonorops, Calamus, Rohtang, and Pterocarpus), but the true quality is obtained from the Dracaena tree family.
+The highest quality Dragon's Blood in the world comes from the Dracaena Cinnabari trees that grow only on the island of Socotra (Yemen) in the Arabian Sea.
 Trees are very special in appearance and grow in the most severe arid conditions.
 Leaves are renewed every 3 - 4 years.
-Because of the high solubility and deep dark red colour it has been named "Dragon's Blood" millenniums ago.
-From the earliest times up to today, it has been used as incense, a strong antiseptic medicine, for dyeing of all kinds of fabrics and as the finest natural dark red wood varnish.
+Because of the high solubility and deep dark red color it has been named "Dragon's Blood" millenniums ago.
+From the earliest times up to today, it has been used as incense, a strong antiseptic medicine, for dyeing of all kinds of fabrics and as the finest natural dark redwood varnish.

 Today, low-quality Dragon's Blood is mostly used in pharmaceuticals.
 According to some studies, it is supposed to improve the chemical and biological interactions between cells, thereby helping to greatly assist in the regeneration of the epidermis, and creating a kind of collagen filler.
-It prevents loss of moisture from the skin, protect against free radicals, improve texture and skin tone, and at the same time mitigate the harmful effects of UVB rays.
-Research has shown that Dragon's blood is rich in proanthocyanidins, tannins (highly effective against viruses, bacteria and parasites), alkaloids and lignans (anticarcinogen).
+It prevents loss of moisture from the skin, protects against free radicals, improves texture and skin tone, and at the same time mitigates the harmful effects of UVB rays.
+Research has shown that Dragon's blood is rich in proanthocyanidins, tannins (highly effective against viruses, bacteria, and parasites), alkaloids, and lignans (anticarcinogen).